Leyton Richards: Later work

 In 1925, Richards made a tour lasting three months of the United States, in the interests of better international understanding, speaking from many well-known pulpits on Sundays, and during the week speaking about world peace to various schools and societies throughout the US.
 In March he spoke at the Phillips Brooks House in Harvard Yard on behalf of the Fellowship of Youth for Peace, a recently founded nationwide body.

 He went on to write several books on Christian pacifism.

 Personal life

 In 1907, at Whitby, Richards married Edith Ryley Pearson.
 Their daughter Margaret Richards (1910—1996) was born in Peterhead, Aberdeenshire.
-In January 1912, a second daughter was born while Richards and his family were living in Hawthorn, Victoria.
-A third daughter was born in 1916 in Salford, Manchester.
+In January 1912, a second daughter Dorothy Joyce Richards was born while Richards and his family were living in Hawthorn, Victoria.
+A third daughter Carola Richards was born in 1916 in Salford, Manchester.

 Richards died at his house in Mortimer Common, near Reading, on 22 August 1948.
 He left an estate valued at £8,755, and a widow, Edith Ryley Richards.
 She moved to Betchworth, Surrey, where she died in 1963.